Engee documentation

 Smith's Predictor

-This example develops a control system for an object with a large time delay.
-To control objects with a delay, the Smith predictor is often used, which can predict what signal should appear at the output of the object before it actually appears there [1].
+In this example, an object management system with a long time delay is being developed.
+To control objects with a delay, the Smith predictor is often used, which can predict which signal should appear at the output of an object before it actually appears there [1].

 In [ ]: